Florida Toll Roads

 At present there are three main electronic systems in operation, SunPass, E-Pass and LeeWay where you buy a pass and fit a transponder into your vehicle.
 These transponders then allow you to drive straight through the express lanes without the need to stop.
 You can preload and automatically top them up with cash and you usually pay a discounted toll fee.

-Transponders are typically either a small electronic box that sticks to the car windscreen with suckers or an adhesive pad that it permanently stuck to the windscreen.
-In theory, the adhesive pad models cannot be unpeeled and transferred from one car to another whereas the electronic box models can be easily moved from vehicle to vehicle, handy if you visit regularly and hire a rental car.
+Transponders are typically either a small electronic box that sticks to the car windscreen with suckers or an adhesive pad that is permanently stuck to the windshield.
+Theoretically, the adhesive pad models cannot be unpeeled and transferred from one car to another.
+In contrast, the electronic box models can be easily moved from vehicle to vehicle, which is handy if you regularly visit and hire a rental car.

 Electronic Toll Collection

 All new toll roads are being built as cashless “Toll-By-Plate” roads using automated number plate recognition cameras.
-Central Florida introduced its first cashless toll road in January 2016 and you will also find them in the Miami and Tampa Bay areas.
+Central Florida introduced its first cashless toll road in January 2016, and you will also find it in the Miami and Tampa Bay areas.

-Over time all the cash collecting toll booths will be removed and instead cameras will scan vehicles for transponders or read licence plates.
-The registered owner of the vehicle will then be billed for the toll plus a $2.50 monthly administrative charge.
+Over time, all the cash-collecting toll booths will be removed, and cameras will scan vehicles for transponders or read license plates.
+The car’s registered owner will then be billed for the toll plus a $2.50 monthly administrative charge.
 Florida’s rental companies are registering their vehicles with toll plate companies to handle the administration of these toll fees.

-If you are driving a rental car and anticipate using Florida’s turnpike toll roads then you need to check how the rental company deals with toll fees, in particular whether you need to opt-in to using the system.
+If you are driving a rental car and anticipate using Florida’s turnpike toll roads, you need to check how the rental company deals with toll fees, particularly whether you need to opt-in to using the system.

-Be aware that you could face a toll violation fine of $100 or more if you drive through an express lane where there are still cash lanes and your vehicles is not registered with one of the toll plate companies.
-It is imperative that you check with your rental company how toll fees are handled before driving on a toll road.
+Be aware that you could face a toll violation fine of $100 or more if you drive through an express lane where there are still cash lanes and your vehicle is not registered with one of the toll plate companies.
+Before driving on a toll road, you must check with your rental company about how toll fees are handled.

 Rental Companies and Tolls

-• with most you are automatically enrolled if you drive through a toll without paying but with others you must explicitly enrol at the check-in desk
+- With most, you are automatically enrolled if you drive through a toll without paying, but with others, you must explicitly enroll at the check-in desk

-• with some you only pay on the days when you drive through a toll but with others you pay a daily charge irrespective of whether you actually drive on a toll road
+- Some pay only on the days they drive through a toll road, but others pay a daily charge regardless of whether they drive on a toll road.

-If you choose to drive through the cash lanes, then you just pay your toll at the time and do not incur any fees but with the gradual introduction of cashless toll roads, this will no longer be an option.
+If you choose to drive through the cash lanes, you pay your toll at the time and do not incur any fees, but with the gradual introduction of cashless toll roads, this will no longer be an option.

 Below are typical charges from the most popular rental companies in Florida.
-All fees and charges are subject to change and you should always check with the individual rental company.
+All fees are subject to change, and you should always check with the individual rental company.

-Avis and Budget rental cars are registered with a system called eToll and you do not need to pre-register, you are automatically opted in.
-You can drive straight through Sun-Pass Only and ePass Only express lanes and you are then billed for the posted toll fees plus a daily service fee of $3.95 (maximum of $16.75 per rental month) to your credit card.
+Avis and Budget rental cars are registered with a system called eToll, and you do not need to pre-register; you are automatically opted in.
+You can drive straight through Sun-Pass Only and ePass Only express lanes, and you are then billed for the posted toll fees plus a daily service fee of $3.95 (a maximum of $16.75 per rental month) to your credit card.

 Remember that all of the car rental companies charge the cost of the actual tolls on top of the service fees unless stated otherwise.

-Hertz and Firefly operate a similar system called PlatePass with a $4.95 a day service fee and maximum of $24.75 per month.
-PlatePass is also used by Dollar, Thifty and Fox but you must opt-in.
-If you choose not to opt-in and then drive through a toll without paying there is a $15 administration fee for each infraction on top of the standard charges up to a maximum of around $100.
+Hertz and Firefly operate a similar system called PlatePass, which has a $4.95 service fee per day and a maximum of $24.75 per month.
+Dollar, Thrifty, and Fox also use PlatePass, but you must opt in.
+If you choose not to opt in and then drive through a toll without paying, there is a $15 administration fee for each infraction on top of the standard charges, up to a maximum of around $100.

 National, Alamo and Enterprise are registered with TollPass and you do not need to pre-register, you are automatically opted in.
 There is a $3.95 per usage day service fee with a maximum of $19.75 per rental period.